The Varsity Way Map | Oxford to Cambridge Cycle Route (Route 51)

-The official route map for the 120-mile (193 km) ride linking the university cities of Oxford and Cambridge.
+Sustrans' The Varsity Way map is the official cycle route map for the 124-mile (199km) ride linking the university cities of Oxford and Cambridge using National Route 51.

-This linear map shows the route and immediate surrounding area over a series of separate map panels.
-The full colour map based on Ordnance Survey data shows clearly mapped cycle routes on traffic-free paths, quiet lanes and roads, with easy to read contours, route profiles and mile markers.
+The full-colour map based on Ordnance Survey data shows clearly mapped cycle routes on traffic-free paths, quiet lanes and roads, with easy-to-read contours, route profiles and mile markers.
 Also features detailed inset maps for the major towns and cities, tourist info and cycle shop and hire information, and other local routes.

 Published: June 2017